Neo21702/Week-5-Group-Colaboration/Final_Test_Report.md

 ```
 MY PERSONAL REFLECTIONS

--During the testing phase, we utilized various tools and methods to ensure a comprehensive evaluation of the application.
-The clear objectives provided structured guidance on what and where to test, which made the process more focused and efficient.
+-Throughout the testing phase, we applied a range of tools and techniques to thoroughly assess the application.
+The well-defined objectives helped us stay focused on specific areas to test, ensuring the process remained organized and effective.

 TESTING TOOLS AND METHODS